didoesdigital/plover-dictionaries/README.md

 ### Changed Briefs

-The brief for "programme" is overriden by "pram", requiring a new brief for "program":
+The brief for "programme" is overridden by "pram", requiring a new brief for "program":

     +"PRAPL": "pram",
     +"PRO/TKPWRAPL": "program",

-The `*EG` brief for "e.g." is overriden by the "eing" suffix for the Australian spelling of "ageing", requiring a new brief for "e.g.":
+The `*EG` brief for "e.g." is overridden by the "eing" suffix for the Australian spelling of "ageing", requiring a new brief for "e.g.":

     +"AOE/SKWRAO*E": "e.g.",